-The Goals of these policies are as follows:
+The goals of these policies are as follows:

-To provide the Metropolitan Government with guidelines to ensure that there is adequate Unrestricted Fund Balance or in each of Metro's governmental funds to meet annual operating cash flow needs, to provide funds for unforeseen circumstances, and to promote long-term fiscal health and equitable outcomes for Metro residents.
+To provide the Metropolitan Government with guidelines to ensure that there is adequate Unrestricted Fund Balance in each of Metro's governmental funds to meet annual operating cash flow needs, to provide funds for unforeseen circumstances, and to promote long-term fiscal health.
 In addition, these policies help to ensure that the Metropolitan Government satisfy certain clear objective standards in establishing and maintaining adequate levels of Reserves.